Table of Contents

-Post-traumatic Stress Disorder (PTSD) is a mental health disorder that can interfere with daily living and lead to long term disability.
+Post-traumatic Stress Disorder (PTSD) is a mental health disorder that can interfere with daily living and lead to long-term disability.
 It is a common disorder among veterans, though it can happen to anyone who has experienced a traumatic event or series of events.
 Many PTSD sufferers can qualify for social security disability or VA disability for PTSD.

 Common Symptoms of PTSD